sequinstream/sequin/getting-started.md

 >
 ```

 By default, Sequin is configured so that messages are always upserted.
-So, when cus_b changes their order:
+So, when cus_b adds another product to their order:

 ```
-sequin message send orders.eu.cus_b.order_2 '{"product": "Socks"}'
+sequin message send orders.eu.cus_b.order_2 '{"product": ["Socks", "Shoes"]}'
 ```

 The message is updated in the stream.
 (You can change this setting per consumer by setting `one-message-per-key=false`.)